Senior Director of Investments at Children’s Health System of Texas

 Prior to his arrival at Children’s, Ryan served as the Investment Officer and Interim CIO of the Meadows Foundation.
 Ryan’s primary responsibility was all asset classes where he drove the due diligence process on managers, aided in the development of strategic asset allocation, and constructed and implemented investment strategy to achieve competitive performance.
 Ryan is a graduate of Yale University with a Bachelor of Arts in Economics.
 He has a worked as an Analyst in the Equity Research Departments of: Solomon Smith Barney, Deutsche Bank, and Credit Suisse First Boston.
 Ryan holds a number of certifications including: the Chartered Financial Analyst designation (CFA), the Financial Risk Manager designation (FRM), the Chartered Alternative Investment Analyst designation (CAIA), and the Chartered Market Technician designation (CMT).
 After receiving his CFA in 2000, he started a trading company located on the 83rd floor of World Trade Center One.
 After surviving the events of 9/11, Ryan relocated to Dallas, Texas at the end of 2003.
 Ryan was featured in the June 2011 issue of D magazine.

-Scott is responsible for leading the USAA’s team of equity analysts in support of USAA’s mutual funds and affiliate portfolios.
-Previously Scott was a Director of Research under USAA’s fixed income research area, heading USAA’s team of high yield analysts.
-Scott has worked as a senior fixed income securities analyst, portfolio analyst and computer programmer for USAA’s information technology team.
-Scott earned BS from Texas Tech University in 1993 and MBA St. Mary’s University 1997.
-Scott has worked for USAA since 1993.
+Scott is responsible for leading USAA’s team of fundamental equity research analysts which support investments in USAA’s family of mutual funds, affiliate portfolios, and high net worth business.
+Prior to his current role, Scott was a Director of Research in USAA’s fixed income research area leading the team of high yield analysts.
+Scott has worked as an investment grade, high yield, and equity analyst.
+Scott began his career as a computer programmer in USAA’s Investment Systems area.
+Scott earned his BS in Computer Science from Texas Tech University in 1993 and his MBA from St. Mary’s University in 1997.
+Scott has been a CFA charter holder since 2002.

 CIO, Employees Retirement System